TorchLean: Formalizing Neural Networks in Lean: CROWN verification: bounds, duality, and certificates

 where $(\underline{z_k},\overline{z_k})$ are sound bounds on each logit over $R$.
 A certificate can therefore supply logit bounds (from IBP/CROWN/LiRPA, optionally with splitting), and the Lean checker discharges robustness by checking the margin inequality.

 \paragraph{Certificate schemas (illustrative).} Certificate-driven checking hinges on a stable schema: the artifact names the graph and supplies node-indexed data.
-At a high level, a node-wise enclosure certificate looks like:
+At a high level, a node wise enclosure certificate looks like:

 More advanced artifacts may include affine coefficients, objectives, and branch-and-bound trees.
-Our current checker focuses on validating the enclosure constraints needed to discharge the target theorem, rather than replaying the optimizer’s full search/parameter-optimization internally.
+The checker described here focuses on validating the enclosure constraints needed to discharge the target theorem, rather than replaying the optimizer's full search/parameter-optimization internally.
 Planned extensions (e.g., richer dual-feasibility checks for full solver internals) are described in Appendix~\ref{app:verification-schemas}.